 Yet, when oranges ripen, the essential oils seep through the skin into the fruit flesh.
 And once it's inside the pulp, it's lost for the producers of Triple Sec.

-Triple Sec is a crucial ingredient in countless drinks.
-I briefly mentioned the two ultimate classics, the Margarita and the Cosmopolitan.
-But there are more classic recipes like the Corpse Reviver No. 2, the White Lady, or the Between the Sheets that ask for the orange liqueur.
+Triple Sec is best when used in cocktails or as a digestif after a great meal.
+I briefly mentioned the two ultimate cocktail classics, the Margarita and the Cosmopolitan.
+But there are more traditional drink recipes that ask for the orange liqueur, like the Corpse Reviver No. 2, the White Lady, or the Between the Sheets

 And also, twists on classic drinks, like the tangy Lemon Drop Martini or a fruity frozen Mango Margarita, do not work without the aromatic citrus liqueur from France.